 Embrace the city’s culture by exploring its landmarks, trying local cuisines, and mingling with locals.
 Dive into the unique lifestyle!

-Self-care during this transformative period is vital, so include some simple self-care practices in your daily schedule even if it’s just a few minutes.
+Self-care during this transformative period is vital, so include some simple self-care practices in your daily schedule, even if it’s just a few minutes.
 Remember to stay positive, take breaks, and indulge in activities that nourish your well-being.

 Learn More About Living Abroad